The Wolf and the Lamb

 Critics have posited that, in this series of paintings, Hicks was attempting to express one of his central theological beliefs: the quest for the redemption of one’s soul.
 But there is also, clearly, frequent evidence of exploring the concept of the unity that comes among those who are brought together in peace through their Christian belief.

 And, central to his interpretation was the ever-present iteration that “a little child shall lead them” (Isa.
 11:6).
-Invariably, there is among these animals—the hunters and the hunted—playful and innocent children.
+Invariably, there are among these animals—the hunters and the hunted—playful and innocent children.

 Ellen G. White appeared in her writings to have taken the description of Isaiah’s prophecy quite literally.
 From her vision, in which she described her experience—in which it need not to have been literal—of the peaceable kingdom, she observed: “The lion, we should much dread and fear here, will then lie down with the lamb, and everything in the New Earth will be peace and harmony.”6